 What Happens After You Apply

-- Applications are reviewed — matched to criteria from donor.
+- Applications are reviewed — matched to criteria from the donor.

-- May be asked to interview for scholarships tied to internships.
+- You may be asked to interview for scholarships tied to internships

-- The scholarship committee, with representatives for each department, meets in June to begin selecting recipients.
+- The scholarship committee, with representatives from each department, meets in June to begin selecting recipients.

-- Notification emails are sent over the summer.
+- Notification emails are sent through AcademicWorks over the summer.

-- If asked, you are required to complete a thank you letter for your scholarship donor and submit electronically to the Office of Development.
+- You will be required to complete a thank you letter to your scholarship donor and submit through AcademicWorks for review/approval.

-- Credit will be applied to your university bill (half fall semester and half spring semester) and will appear as an engineering scholarship.
+- Credit will be applied to your university bill and will appear as an engineering scholarship.

-- Scholarships may be affected if you plan to graduate at the end of the fall semester, decide to change your curriculum, or chose to work a co-op.
+- Scholarships may be affected if you decide to change your major or chose to work a co-op.

 - If other scholarships become during the academic year, you will be considered and notified if you are selected.

-- This one application makes you eligible for the hundreds of scholarships the college awards each year.
+- By completing the AcademicWorks general application and College of Engineering conditional application you will be considered for hundreds of scholarships the College awards each year.

-- More than 60% of UMass Amherst College of Engineering undergraduates qualify for need-based aid.
+- 56.2% of UMass Amherst College of Engineering undergraduates qualify for need-based aid.

 - Different awards vary in their eligibility criteria.
 In general, academic performance (2.5 GPA or higher), financial need, and activities are the primary criteria for full-time students majoring in engineering.
 Some scholarships may be tied to internships with companies.

-- You must be enrolled full-time as an engineering major at the University of Massachusetts Amherst to be eligible for any of these scholarships.
+- You must be enrolled full-time as an engineering major at the University of Massachusetts Amherst and have completed at least one semester to be eligible for any of these scholarships.